What is a Lawyer, Anyway?

 However, there are no laws requiring the use of suffixes.
 Some licensed attorneys will use “J.D.” or no suffix at all; others will use “Esq.” on formal communications or legal documents, but not in common correspondence.

 In short, these terms are not always the best way to determine if a lawyer is qualified.
-The most reliable way to find out if an individual is licensed to practice in your state is to consult with your state bar association, either by phone or by searching their online directory.
+To find out if an individual is licensed to practice in your state, you can consult with your state bar association, either by phone or by searching their online directory.

-For more information, consider reaching out to a reputable attorney for legal advice in the area appropriate to your issue, be it family law, personal injury, estate planning, health care, real estate or otherwise.
-Several offer a free consultation.
+For more information, use the Super Lawyers directory to reach out to a reputable attorney for legal advice in the area appropriate to your issue, be it family law, personal injury, estate planning, health care, real estate, or otherwise.
+Depending on the legal issue, many attorneys offer free consultations.

 For more information on this area of law, see our general litigation overview.